Pratickjaat/Climate_check/README.md

 🌙 Dark mode UI

-📅 5–7 day weather forecast
+📅 Multi-day weather forecast

-🌬️ Wind speed and pressure details
+🌬️ Wind speed and pressure display

 📱 Mobile-friendly version

 🤝 Contributing

 Contributions are welcome!
-Feel free to fork the repository and submit a pull request.
+Feel free to fork the repository and submit pull requests.

 📜 License

-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License.

 👤 Author